parallaxsecond/rust-psa-crypto/README.md

 * [`psa-crypto`](psa-crypto): a higher-level, more Rust-friendly interface

+In order to cross-build for ARM using the "ci.sh" script, the gcc for arm needs to be installed:

+    sudo apt install gcc-12-arm-linux-gnueabihf gcc-arm-linux-gnueabihf \
+                     gcc-aarch64-linux-gnu gcc-12-aarch64-linux-gnu

 ## Notice

 The PSA Crypto wrapper is currently work-in-progress.
 This repository is currently mainly a space for prototyping and design discussion.